jpforcioli/github_howto_jsonrpc_api/007_device_management.rst

       .. note::

+         If you want to remove the RMA status later, use the returned ``name``.
-         The returned ``name`` is the master key to be used to delete the RMA status (see section :ref:`How to delete the RMA status on a managed device?`).
+         This serves as the master key needed to delete the RMA status (refer to section :ref:`How to delete the RMA status on a managed device?`).

 How to get the RMA status of a managed device?
 ++++++++++++++++++++++++++++++++++++++++++++++